wultra/wultra-docs/docs/tutorials/Biometric-Liveness-Verification/Readme.md

 ## Introduction

+Wultra's Biometric Liveness Verification solution provides a reliable way to verify users by comparing live biometric data with static photos, such as those from passports or identity cards.
+This process ensures that the user is physically present during the verification, preventing identity fraud based on photo manipulation or impersonation.

-Wultra's Biometric Liveness Verification solution consists of two backend components which require to be deployed.
-The components are available as Docker images in Wultra JFrog Artifactory.
+The solution consists of two backend components: User Data Store and Liveness Check Proxy, both of which are available as Docker images.

-On the client side, integration of a mobile SDK for biometric verification is required.
+On the client side, a mobile SDK is used on the client side to capture live biometric data.

+### How the Verification Process Works

+The biometric liveness verification process involves three main phases:

+1. User Enrollment: First, user profile photos are securely uploaded and stored in the User Data Store.
+These photos serve as the reference point for future biometric checks.

+2. Liveness Check Initialization: When a user attempts to verify their identity, the system initiates a liveness check.
+This involves capturing a live biometric sample (a facial scan) via the mobile SDK integrated into the client application.

+3. Biometric Comparison and Verification: The live biometric data is then sent to the chosen verification provider (iProov or Innovatrics) via the Liveness Check Proxy.
+This component compares the live sample with the stored profile photo to determine if the user is indeed who they claim to be.
+The results of this comparison are then returned to the application, either confirming or rejecting the user's identity based on the biometric match.

+Throughout this process, the components ensure the secure handling of user data, provide an audit trail of liveness checks, and offer flexible configuration options for different project requirements.
+This setup provides robust protection against fraud by confirming that the person attempting to authenticate is genuinely present during the process.

 ### User Data Store